Christmas Lights in Denver Featured in

 Marvelling at massive light displays is a cherished holiday tradition, and Denver has plenty of spots for walks and drives.
-So don't miss the chance to see beautiful Colorado Christmas Lights, as they are usually gone by New Year's Eve!
+So don't miss the chance to see beautiful Colorado Christmas lights, as they are usually gone by New Year's Eve!

-Blossoms of Light at Denver Botanic Gardens (November 20, 2020–January 16, 2021)
+Blossoms of Light at Denver Botanic Gardens (November 19, 2021–January 8, 2022)

 Visiting Blossoms of Light at Denver Botanic Gardens is one of the most popular Christmas traditions in Denver.
 The Botanic Gardens lights turn on at 5:30 pm and people rush to walk around its illuminated alleys and observe the central display, which is a large field of LED lights synchronized to music and animation.
 Warm drinks and live entertainment are also available.
 For a socially safe visit, timed tickets must be purchased in advance.

-Denver Zoo Lights at Denver Zoo (November 23–December 31, 2020)
+Denver Zoo Lights at Denver Zoo (November 22, 2021–January 2, 2022)

 Denver Zoo Lights is the 'wildest' annual light display in the city.
 Marvelous light installation of animals, cartoon characters, and holiday symbols cover 80 acres (32 ha).
 Visitors are entertained with live music, animal sightings, festive food, and drinks.
 The highlights of the seasonal attraction are animated sculptures and Santa's residence.
 Tickets are available only online, and they sell out quickly.